 Meet Erlend’s colleague, Courtney French, Codling’s Fisheries Engagement Manager.

-Or if you’re interested in working on the project, take a look at our jobs page.
+If you’re interested in working on the project, take a look at our jobs page.